• Skip to primary navigation

 Below are step-by-step instructions on how to make Mongolian chicken:

-In a small bowl, mix 1 tablespoon cornstarch and ½ cup water until well combined.
+1. Make cornstarch slurry: In a small bowl, combine 1 tablespoon cornstarch and ½ cup cold water until the starch has dissolved.
 Set aside.

-Heat vegetable oil in a large pan on medium-high heat.
-Fry chicken in small batches until golden brown on both sides, about 5-7 minutes.
-Remove and transfer chicken to a wire rack or a paper-towel lined plates to remove excess oil.
-Discard any excess oil in the pan, leaving 2 teaspoon in it.
-(To air fry the chicken, see the below FAQ section for instructions).
+1. Fry chicken: Heat the vegetable oil in a large pan on medium-high heat.
+Fry chicken in batches in a single layer until crispy, cooked and golden, about 5-7 minutes total.
+Transfer to a wire rack or paper towel-lined plate to drain excess oil.
+Reserve 2 teaspoon of oil in the pan, discarding the rest.

 Pairing Suggestions